Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

 Currently, there are two ways to set up the *VIN™*: on the same host system or through a local network.
 Both require very similar setups but differ in the way that peers are configured.
 The method for instantiating the *VIN™* for both cases and a example to demonstrate the *VIN™'s* ``put``, ``get``, ``spread``, ``gather``, and ``share`` commands are detailed in the upcoming sections.
 For detailed information on all of the commands available to the *VIN™*, refer to :ref:`vin-cli`.
 Before running the *VIN™*, it is good to become familiar with the *VIN™* command flags listed in the following table.
 Examples of how these are used will be shown when setting up the *VIN™*.

 Note: The logs of all the *VIN™* transactions are located in ``/var/log/VIN/logs/``.
 The examples were completed on virtual machines connected to a system running *Ubuntu*.
-If any issues occur while setting up the *VIN™* or while running any *VIN™ CLI* commands, refer to the :ref:`tips-troubleshooting-linux` section for assistance.
+If any issues occur while setting up the *VIN™* or while running any *VIN™ CLI* commands, refer to the :ref:`tips-troubleshooting-ubuntu` section for assistance.

 ..
 This information came from C:\Dev\qtoken-cpp\apps\helper.cpp